dmalicia/dm-terraform/README.md

 dm-terraform is a boilerplate made in terraform to spawn a high availability webserver in hybrid clouds

 the stack is composed by :
->- Terraform,Atlantis,Puppet,Git,NodeJS,Grafana,Puppet,Prometheus , Docker , Cassandra
+>- Terraform, Atlantis, Puppet, Git, NodeJS, Grafana, Puppet, Prometheus, Docker, Cassandra

 to be implemented:
 >- Consul, Packer